 According to the business dictionary, emotional intelligence (EI) is defined as “the ability to identify, assess, and influence one’s own feelings and those of others.”
-As it is a recognized fact that a handful of top salespeople are attributed with the majority of each company’s sales, research suggests that those top performers are endowed with stronger emotional quotient (EQ) than the average salesperson.
-A study conducted on more than 40 Fortune 500 companies also revealed that salespersons with higher EI outperformed their peers with low and medium EI by 50%.
+As it is recognized that a handful of top salespeople are attributed to the majority of each company’s sales, research suggests that those top performers are endowed with a stronger emotional quotient (EQ) than the average salesperson.
+A study on more than 40 Fortune 500 companies also revealed that salespersons with higher EI outperformed their peers with low and medium EI by 50%.
 Although emotional intelligence boosts success in all professions, a higher EQ has no greater application than in a sales position.

-Self-awareness: Self-awareness helps recognize strengths and weaknesses and allows salespeople to highlight the positive aspects of their personality and better understand the prospect’s perceptions.
+Self-awareness helps recognize strengths and weaknesses and allows salespeople to highlight the positive aspects of their personality and better understand the prospect’s perceptions.
 Emotional intelligence helps in more self-awareness which enables the salesperson to build relationships based on understanding and trust.

-Relationship-management: Good relationship management is an art and people with higher EQ are more adept at it.
+Good relationship management is an art, and people with higher EQ are more adept at it.
 Sometimes it takes months and years to build and nurture a relationship with a prospect or a customer.
 Emotional intelligence lays the foundation of any relationship management effort.
 How strong and healthy the bond is between you and your prospect or customer is dependent on how well you perceive the needs of the mutual understanding you share.
 This ability is mainly reliant on emotional intelligence.